This post has been modified to reflect new information since its original publication.

 - Review your app permissions: Many people automatically click “accept” whenever a smartphone app asks for permission.
 But many of these apps will actually work just fine without access to your address book, location, and other personal information.
 Review each privacy request carefully and reject as many as possible.

 2. Find out who is posting your information online

 Even if you post nothing yourself, chances are lots of other people are posting information about you online for their own purposes.
 The next step, therefore, is to locate as many of these third-party posters as possible and then take steps to stop them from sharing your information.

 Google yourself and see what kind of search results come up.
-If you have a generic name, it’s a good idea to Google different versions of your name, name + employer, name + city, and any other combinations that might bring up results about you.
+If you have a generic name, it’s a good idea to search for different versions of your name, such as name + employer, name + city, and any other combinations that might bring up results about you.

 Make sure you examine the first three results pages, as well as the image and video tabs, because they might contain personally identifying information too.
 Then, make a list of where your information is appearing.

 The most common search results containing personal information include:

 - People-search sites: There are hundreds of these types of sites on the web.
 They make their money selling your address, phone number, and birth date, and other vital information.

 - Social media platforms: Sites like LinkedIn, Facebook, and Twitter are often at the top of the search results for someone’s name.
 Once someone clicks on your profile, that person gains access to information like the places you’ve lived, where you’ve worked, and the names and profiles of all your friends.